afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 Verify SSH port connectivity: ``telnet <server_ip> 22`` Review system logs for SSH-related errors: ``sudo journalctl -u sshd``

 #### 77. Processing a log file and fetching for few error codes from debugging prints.
-Can be solved using cat and sed.
 **Answer.
 Processing Log File with cat and sed in Linux:**
 - Use cat to display log content.
 - Employ sed to filter specific lines, e.g., for error codes.